Dave Matthews Band Responds to 'Disturbing Allegations' of Sexual Harassment Against Violinist Boyd Tinsley

 Frost-Winn is suing for damages for “loss of enjoyment of life, pain and suffering, mental anguish, emotional distress, and humiliation.”

 In court documents, Frost-Winn provided various incidents as well as screenshots of text messages between the pair, with one of the exchanges from Tinsley stating: “You’re such boner material and I want you at your best.
-I’m actually masterbating [sic] to the thought of your shots.”
+I’m actually masturbating to the thought of your shots.”

 On Feb.
 2, Frost-Winn’s lawyers reportedly sent a demand letter to Tinsley, looking for an out-of-court settlement for assault and harassment, according to Consequence of Sound.